camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/upgrade-zeebe.md

 This procedure results in a downtime of the whole cluster.
 :::

-### Experimental: Detect Reprocessing Inconsistency
+### Experimental: Detect reprocessing inconsistency

 With Zeebe 0.24.5 and 0.25.1 a new exterimental feature was introduced which detects inconsistency of the logstream on upgrade to mitigate the following issue.